GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty: INTRODUCTION

 Past work has developed task-specific robust optimization techniques to identify geometric design solutions that are insensitive to variations of load, materials, and geometry~\cite{chen2010level,chen2011new,wang2019robust}.
-However, due to the lack of generalizable uncertainty representation that is compatible with different geometric representations, previous work often makes simplifying assumptions on geometric variations (\eg, the distribution or the upper/lower bound of uncertain parameters), while the ``real-world", ``free-form" geometric uncertainty and its impact on design performance are difficult to quantify due to the high-dimensionality.
+However, due to the lack of generalizable uncertainty representation that is compatible with different geometric representations, previous work often makes simplifying assumptions on geometric variations (\eg, the distribution or the upper/lower bound of uncertain parameters), while the ``real-world", ``free-form" geometric uncertainty and its impact on design performance are difficult to quantify due to the high dimensionality\footnote{Due to the free-form nature of the geometry and its uncertainty, there is no easy way to parameterize them using lower-dimensional parameters.
+This is the reason for their high dimensionality.}.
 In this paper, we propose a \textit{Generative Adversarial Network-based Design under Uncertainty Framework (GAN-DUF)} to allow uncertainty quantification (UQ) of free-form geometric variability under real-world scenarios.
 The term ``free-form" refers to two aspects: 1)~the geometric variability has no shape or topological restrictions and 2)~no assumption on the form of uncertainty is needed.
 Therefore, this framework is generalizable to any shape or topological designs.
 It improves existing geometric design under uncertainty from four aspects: 1)~The generative adversarial network (GAN) uses a compact representation to reparameterize geometric designs, allowing accelerated optimization; 2)~The GAN associates real-world, free-form fabrication uncertainty with ideal designs (\ie, \textit{nominal designs}) by learning a conditional distribution of fabricated designs given any nominal design; 3)~The optimization process accounts for the distribution of geometric variability underlying any manufacturing processes, and allows UQ for robust design optimization or reliability-based design optimization; 4)~The compact representation of nominal designs allows gradient-free global optimization due to the representation's low-dimensionality.